 This home was owned from 1904 to 1915 by the parents of Edward Steichen, who is considered America's most celebrated photographer.

 His sister, Lillian, met Carl Sandburg through the Socialist Party in Milwaukee and they conversed via love letters.
 Lillian invited Carl for a visit at her parent's home in Menomonee Falls, where they spent a week together and married on June 13, 1908.
-Recently saved from demolition, the Steichn House was moved toe Old Falls Village in December 2002.
+Saved from demolition, the Steichn House was moved toe Old Falls Village in December 2002.
 The house was opened to the public in June 2016.

 Built soon after 1850, the barn is one of the two original buildings remaining on the farm site.
 Time-honored pioneer craftsmanship can be seen in the framework of the building.
 The construction timbers were hewed and fitted by old-world hand-tools.
 Inside, the barn is home to an exhibit of small farm, industrial and household implements.
 The Barn was oficially opened to the public in 1971.